akashpatil3640/ironman/README.md

 For the next container
 Width of container is greater than width of tunnel, so container cannot pass the tunnel hence displayed FAIL as result.

-Run Code with this Input and Take Screenshots
+Run Code with this Input and Take Screenshots<br>
 3<br>
 32 16 8<br>
 40 12 8<br>